 - Gather the class and discuss strategies that students used.
 Slide Seven shows a table of the probabilities.
 Areas show that Luciana has 1/16 chance of getting through both lights without stopping and 6/16 or 3/8 chance of having to stop at one light.
 Those fractions are smaller than the 1/9 and 16/36 or 4/9 probabilities for her previous route.

 In this lesson we conclude the unit with a game that involves probability.

 - Introduce the Horse Race game (Copymaster 4) and have three students play a demonstration game for the class.
 The gameboard explains the rules. you will need the gameboard, two standard dice, and two counters of one colour each (their racing colour).
 You could adapt this game by creating a blank board from a grid.
 Students could be challenged to create their own version that incorporates their previous learning about native animals (e.g. mudfish).

 - Put the class into groups of three and have them play five games each.

 - While students are playing, roam the room.
 Look for the following:

-- Do students notice that the distance horses need to gallop is different.?
+- Do students notice that the distances horses need to gallop are different?
 For example, Horse One must travel 11 steps but horse Five only needs to travel three steps.

 Does that seem fair?